oracle-livelabs/converged/obaas/microtx/microtx.md

 Now, you will create another new Spring Boot microservice application and implement the Transfer Service.
 This service will initiate the LRA and act as the logical coordinator - it will call the deposit and withdraw services you just implemented to effect the transfer to process the Cloud Cash Payment.

-1. Create a new Java Project.
+1. Create a new Java Project for the `transfer` service.

   In the Explorer of VS Code open `Java Project` and click the the **plus** sign to add a Java Project to your workspace.